jorgeluisalmiron/volcano-island-booking-api/README.md

 ## Assumptions and Considerations

+* It was defined the maximum availability per day of 100 persons.
 * A person can perform a booking indicating for how many persons the booking is.
 A limit of 10 persons by booking is setted.
 * Only a person who perform a booking must enter his/her personal information.
 Email, first name and last name are required.
 * Time Zones are not considered.